Querying Data

 Other Data

 Not all Materials Project data for a given material can be obtained from the summary API endpoint.
 To access the remaining data, other endpoints must be used.
-For a complete list of endpoints see the main API page on the website.
+For a complete list of endpoints see the main API page on the website or consult the code documentation.

 For example, the initial_structures used in calculations producing data for a specific material can only be found in the materials endpoint.
 To obtain the initial_structures for mp-149, the same search function can be used: